Roger Stone Clemency Latest Example Of Trump Rewarding His Friends, Scholars Say

 One clear pattern is Trump's tendency to grant clemency to prominent political figures and people who have shown loyalty to him, clemency scholars say.
 That propensity was on full display on Friday, as Trump commuted the sentence of former campaign adviser Roger Stone.
 Stone was just days away from beginning a 40-month prison term for lying to lawmakers investigating Russian influence in the 2016 presidential election.

-"Modern presidents have sullied clemency through disuse (both Bushes) and occasional self-serving grants (Clinton)," Mark Osler, a law professor and clemency scholar at the University of St. Thomas School of Law, told NPR via email.
+"Modern presidents have sullied clemency through disuse (both Bushes) and occasional self-serving grants (Clinton)," Mark Osler, a law professor and clemency scholar at the University of St. Thomas' School of Law, told NPR via email.
 "However, no president has ever used clemency primarily to reward friends and political allies" — until Trump.

 In announcing the commutation Friday, the White House called Stone a "victim of the Russia Hoax" and said he "has already suffered greatly."

-Presidents can grant clemency both through commutations, which reduce a prison sentence but do not erase a conviction, and pardons, which express presidential "forgiveness" and can restore certain civil rights.
+Presidents can grant clemency through both commutations, which reduce a prison sentence but do not erase a conviction, and pardons, which express presidential "forgiveness" and can restore certain civil rights.

 With only a handful of exceptions, Osler said, Trump's clemency grants have gone to "people he knows or learned about from Fox News."
-On a single day in February, Trump pardoned or commuted the sentences of 11 people — all of whom had one thing in common: either their cases were promoted on Fox News, or they had an inside connection to the president.
+On a single day in February, Trump pardoned or commuted the sentences of 11 people, all of whom had one thing in common: either their cases were promoted on Fox News or they had an inside connection to the president.

-President Trump also prefers to disregard the advice of the Office of the Pardon Attorney in the Department of Justice, said American University professor Jeffrey Crouch, who has written extensively on the presidential pardon power.
+Trump also prefers to disregard the advice of the Office of the Pardon Attorney in the Department of Justice, said American University professor Jeffrey Crouch, who has written extensively on the presidential pardon power.
 That office is responsible for vetting the thousands of clemency requests the government gets every year.

 For over a century, presidents have relied on the recommendations of that office.
 Not so for Trump, who prefers to make his own decisions.
 A Washington Post investigation found that most of Trump's grants of clemency "have gone to well-connected offenders who had not filed petitions with the pardon office or did not meet its requirements."